 - Evidence obtained only after receiving an anonymous tip

 What Evidence Will Be Used Against Me?

-Once your attorney files these motions, he’ll get to the heart of your case.
-He’ll ask the State to send over their discovery.
-This includes any evidence that the state intends to use in your case.
+Once your attorney files these motions, they’ll get to the heart of your case.
+They’ll ask the state to send over their discovery, which includes any evidence that the state intends to use in your case.
 You have a right to all of this information in order to prepare your defense.
 The same is true of your lawyer.
 He’ll have to turn over any evidence he intends to use in his defense.